microsoft/ComplianceCxE/docs/dag/mamd.md

 1. **Reporting**: This provides the user with a detailed migration report about which policies were migrated successfully, partially and/or not migrated.
 It also provides recommendations to improve the migration fidelity further.

-## Download Process
+## Download Process & Documentation

-Use the [GitHub] to download the tool and follow instructions for how to install, run and configure the tool or drop a email to DLPMigrations@microsoft.com.
+Use the [GitHub] (https://aka.ms/DLPMigrationAssistant) to download the tool and follow instructions for how to install, run and configure the tool.
+The documentation (https://aka.ms/DLPMigrationAssistantDocs) is here.
+The blog (https://aka.ms/DLPMigrationAssistantBlog) is here.

 ## Provide Feedback & Report Bugs